fairwaves/um-docs/markdown/FAQ.markdown

 _________________

 **Q:**
-Do you have specific simcards or usual simcards can be used?
+Do you have specific SIM-cards or can any SIM-cards be used?

 **A:** Fairwaves base station could be configured to work with any SIM-cards.
-However it’s impossible to provide subscriber authentication and traffic encryption if you don’t know Ki secret key of your SIM-cards.
-If you operate a normal mobile network with encryption and subscriber authentication,you can set up only open network either get SIM-cards with known Ki keys to set up close network.
+However, it is impossible to provide subscriber authentication and traffic encryption if you do not know Ki secret key of your SIM-cards.
+If you operate a normal mobile network with encryption and subscriber authentication, you can only set up an open network and either get SIM-cards with known Ki keys or set up a closed network.

 You can buy SIM-cards and program them.
 ______________________